April 2013 night sky guide podcast, transcript and sky chart

 Certainly it is a prime candidate to be a supernova sometime between now and the next 10,000 or 20,000 years.
 If it does become a supernova, it will become very, very spectacular and not only become the brightest object in the night sky, rivaling, and possibly becoming even brighter than the Moon, but it will be visible even during daylight for months on end.

-Now let us turn to the special events – to the planets that are visible in April 2012.
+Now let us turn to the special events and the position of the planets for this month of April 2013.

-The red planet Mars is in the north-eastern sky.
-On 3rd April the gibbous Moon is above and to the left or north of the planet.
+On the next evening, on 9th April, the crescent Moon is below but still to the left or north of the planet.

-This completes our guide to the planets visible during the month of April 2012.
-This podcast is available and you can obtain it for each month at www.sydneyobservatory.com.au and it’s in the Astronomy section.
-Alternatively you can subscribe to it through iTunes.
+That completes our guide to the planets visible during the month of April 2013.
+This podcast is available each month on the Observatory website – www.sydneyobservatory.com.au – and you can find it in the Astronomy section of the website.

-And that is the end of the podcast for April 2012.
+And this is the end of the podcast for April 2013.